dmak/jaxb-xew-plugin/README.md

 #### jaxb2-maven-plugin

 Note: `jaxb2-maven-plugin` v1.5 was compiled against JAXB XJC API v2.1.13 which is not compatible with this plugin, thus additional dependency is needed to be added to **plugin classpath**.
+The same apples to v1.6 of the plugin.

     <plugin>
     	<groupId>org.codehaus.mojo</groupId>